moveit/moveit2_tutorials/doc/how_to_contribute/how_to_contribute_to_site.rst

       make html
     done

   Then you can open the local build of the site in your web browser from: ``./build/html/index.html``.
-For example, to open the local site in Firefox the command would be:
+For example, to open the local site in your preferred browser the command would be:

   .. code-block:: bash